-- In whom you also (having heard the True Word of the gospel of your salvation, in whom you also believed) were sealed(3)“were sealed” is one word in Greek.
+- In whom you also (having heard the true message of the gospel of your salvation, in whom you also believed) were sealed3“were sealed” is one word in Greek.
 Commonly, this was done by melting wax and using a signet ring to make an impression before the wax had fully cooled.
 If the wax seal was broken, it was impossible to fix without using the signet ring again.
-This served as a form of signature in the ancient world. with the Holy Spirit of promise,
+This served as a form of signature in the ancient world. with the promised Holy Spirit,

-- Because of this, having heard of your faith in the Lord Jesus and your ^love to all the saints, I also
+- Because of this, having heard of your faith in the Lord Jesus and your ^love towards all the saints, I also

 - don’t stop giving thanks for you, remembering you in my prayers,

 - so the God of our Lord Jesus the Anointed – the Father of glory – might give you a spirit of wisdom and revelation in the full knowledge of Him,

 - *enlightening the eyes of your heart for you to have seen what is the hope of His calling; what are the riches of the glory of His inheritance in the saints,

 - and what is the surpassing greatness of His power toward us (the men who believe) according to the mighty work of His strength,

 - which He has worked in the Anointed, having raised Him from the dead and seated Him at His right hand in the heavens,

 - far above every ruler, and authority, and power, and dominion, and every name which is named; not only in this age, but also in the age which is about to come.